Madhabdev University

 Madhabdev University is a public state university located in Narayanpur, Assam.
 The university is established by The Assam Act No. XXXV of 2017 which was passed by the Government of Assam on 7 September 2017.
 It was created by upgrading Madhavdev College of Narayanpur, North Lakhimpur.

 It was named after Sri Sri Madhavdev, an important preceptor of the Ekasarana Dharma known for his loyalty to his guru, Srimanta Sankardev.

 Campus

-The Madhabdev University campus is located in Narayanpur, Assam, providing a serene and academically conducive environment for students, faculty, and researchers.
-The campus is equipped with modern infrastructure, including well-planned academic buildings, laboratories, libraries, and administrative offices.
+The Madhabdev University campus is located in Narayanpur, Assam.
+The campus is equipped with academic buildings, laboratories, libraries, and administrative offices.

-In addition to educational facilities, the campus offers residential accommodations for students and staff, recreational spaces, and sports facilities to support holistic development.
-Green spaces and landscaped areas contribute to a peaceful learning environment, fostering both academic excellence and personal growth.
+In addition to educational facilities, the campus offers residential accommodations for students and staff, recreational spaces, and sports facilities.

-The campus also houses facilities for research and innovation, supporting the University’s focus on advanced studies, postgraduate education, and doctoral programmes.
+The campus also houses facilities for research and innovation.

 Vice-Chancellors

 The following are the Vice-Chancellors of Madhabdev University.
 The current Vice-Chancellor is Prof. Arupjyoti Choudhury.